sumedhshah94/w266_project_topmusichits/README.md

-# lab_2
+# w266_project_topmusichits

-The final project for MIDS w203.
-In this lab, students will appply what they have learned about building linear models to produce a report that analyzes a specific research question.
+The final project for MIDS w266.
+In this project, we will analyze various songs' lyrics from the 80s to now and predict whether the song will be a top hit (top 50 Billboard/iTunes charts).

-# Assignment Prompt

-The assignment prompt is in `./assignment.Rmd` and the linked `./assignment.html` file.

 # Project Organization